-A: Cross-listed courses are those courses which arise out of a discipline different than SOA but are cross-listed with SOA.
-There is no limit on cross-listed courses.
-However, we recommend that you take only one cross-listed course in a semester.
-Cross-listed courses will typically only count towards 3000-level electives.
+A: Cross-listed courses are those courses which arise out of a discipline different from SOA but are cross-listed with SOA.
+The students can only count two cross listed courses towards their Major and Minor.

-Q: Do the pre-requisites also apply to the 3000 level cross-listed courses or summer courses?
+Q: Do the prerequisites also apply to the 3000 level cross-listed courses or summer courses?